ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "consentRequired": "remote",
 }
 ```
-AMP will wait for `checkConsentHref` response to decide whether collect consent.
+AMP will wait for `checkConsentHref` response to decide whether consent is required from the user.
+If the response contains `consentRequired: true` then AMP will collect consent via the specified prompt UI if consent state is `unknown`.
 The consent state from server (if returned) takes precedence over the value from local cache.

 For users in `unknownGeoGroup`, the merged config is